speeduino/wiki.js/decoders/Miata_99.md

 ### Tuner Studio Configuration

-The trigger angle should not need changing once this pattern has been selected (ie Make sure it is set to 0)
+* The trigger angle should not need changing once this pattern has been selected (ie Make sure it is set to 0)
+* Both trigger edges should be set to `RISING`

-For most installs, Trigger filtering set to Off or Weak is sufficient.
+* For most installs, Trigger filtering set to Off or Weak is sufficient.

-In the `Starting/Idle -> Cranking Settings` dialog ensure the following options are turned on:
+* In the `Starting/Idle -> Cranking Settings` dialog ensure the following options are turned on:
 	* 'Fix cranking timing with trigger'
 	* 'Use new ignition mode'

 ### Trigger Pattern